jobantonis/Tweet-collection-and-analysis/README.md

 #### Step 1 - Data collection

-Step 1 consists of the data collection.
+The first step consists of the data collection.
 In this research data will be collected from Twitter using a bespoke scraper, which will be utilised on different timeframes and targeted on tweets with covid related keywords.
 The data will consequently be saved as a csv file.
 The script preprocessed the data by:

 #### Step 2 - Data Preparation

-Step 2 consists of data preperation and cleaning.
+The second step consists of data preperation and cleaning.
 A script has been provided that cleans the csv files extracted from the scraper.
 After the cleaner has been utilised, data will be ready for analysis.
 The script cleaned/labeled the data by:
 - Removing NA and non-numerical depictions of numbers (1.9k to 1900)
 - Removing all white space and non-valuable text elements